 - Teaching English to Young Learners (TEYL)

 These two 5-week courses were also freely available Spring 2015 through Fall 2015 as Massive Open Online Courses (MOOCs) on Coursera:

 - Shaping the Way We Teach English, 1: The Landscape of English Language Teaching.

 - Shaping the Way We Teach English, 2: Paths to Success in English Language Teaching.

-Each MOOC course contains unique content.
-The courses may be taken separately or together and in any order.
+Each MOOC course contained unique content and could be taken separately or together and in any order.
 For current offerings, please see AEI Online.